Kraymer/F-dotfiles/README.md

 *F-dotfiles is an opiniated dotfiles organization scheme based on stow.
 Highest priorities are ease of maintenance and deployment on both Linux and OS X.*

+- **`stow` powered:** symlink dotfiles and thus keep them always up-to-date in your repository
+- **topical organization:** organize dotfiles by application facilitating reuse across different machines
+- **clever naming scheme:** the repository architecture is easy to read while staying compatible with `stow` copy mechanism
+- **KISS:** there is deliberately none build script involved at all, the repository consist of dotfiles all installable using same modus operandu (`stow <directory>`)
+- **documentation *à propos*:** each package has a README.md which present its purpose and a flat `tree` view of its files.
+Install notes and requirements can also be listed.

 ## Install

-- clone the repository : `git clone https://github.com/Kraymer/f-dotfiles.git ~/`
+1. clone the repository : `git clone https://github.com/Kraymer/f-dotfiles.git ~/`
-- execute `stow -t ~ stow` first, so that stow is properly configured for later dot files installs
+1. edit configs at your convenience

-Then, edit around and install package via `stow <package_name>` command.
+1. install desired package via `stow -t ~ <directory>`

 When needed, special install instructions are present in package `README.md` file.

 ## Guidelines